avivharuzi/algorithms-and-data-structures/data-structures/trees/binary-heap/README.md

 * Each parent has at most two child nodes
 * The value of each parent node is always greater than its child nodes
-* In a max Binary Heap the parent is greater than the children, but there are no guarantees between sibling nodes.
+* In a max Binary Heap the parent is greater than the children, but there are no guarantees between sibling nodes
 * A binary heap is as compact as possible.
 All the children of each node are as full as they can be and left children are filled out first

 ## Sink Down